jeunesseBurce/Githook-Test-Repository/README.md

 # Githook-Test-Repository
-This is a repository created to test using githooks on NodeJS
+This is a repository created to test Githooks

 # Installing hooks